-How to tweak iOS 10's visuals, multitouch gestures, and sounds to your liking
+How to tweak iOS 11's visuals, multitouch gestures, and sounds to your liking

 How to turn off parallax and app zooms

-Do iOS 10's app zooms and parallax wallpapers make you feel a little seasick?
+Do iOS's app zooms and parallax wallpapers make you feel a little seasick?
 You're not alone: When these new animations came out in iOS 8, quite a few people rushed to the Settings app to disable them.
-You can do the same in iOS 10.
+You can do the same in iOS 11.

 - Launch Settings from your Home screen.